Looking for new ways to enjoy rice for dinner? These 5 delicious and easy rice recipes will add some flavor to your weeknight meals.

 Cilantro Lime Rice

-This cilantro lime rice tastes great with Chipotle copycat burrito bowls.
+This cilantro lime rice tastes great with my Chipotle copycat burrito bowls.
 Packed with the flavours of lime and the minty taste of cilantro, this rice is the base of choice for lots of Tex Mex inspired dishes.

 I've paired this delicious cilantro lime rice with beans and bell peppers to make my own vegetarian burrito bowl!
 Want more protein in this vegetarian meal?
 Add chicken, sofritas or steak.
 You can also add the rice to a burrito wrap.

-Meal prep tools for this recipe
+Meal prep tools

 - Grab some glass meal prep bowls if you plan on turning these rice recipes into leftovers.